Improved the onboarding experience and content strategy to support first-time AI users across UW's campus.

 Users struggled to understand how agents differed and which one to choose, often misunderstanding purpose or functionality.
 Clearer onboarding and discovery guidance would reduce friction and speed time-to-value.

-3. First-time users need confidence-building guidance to use agents effectively.
+3. First-time users need confidence-building guidance.

 When agent capabilities aren’t explicit, users default to probing and comparing agents to figure out what works, undermining confidence.
 Onboarding should make agent purpose and first steps obvious to reduce uncertainty and make the first interaction feel safe and easy.

-Design solution
+Design Solution

-Because the third-party interface offered limited flexibility for UI changes, I leaned into Content Design, and worked in collaboration with the Comms and Documentation teams.
+Because the third-party interface offered limited flexibility for UI changes, I leaned into content design, and worked in collaboration with the Comms and Documentation teams.
 I mapped out a series of onboarding touchpoints to guide users through the journey, and each addressed a specific friction observed in testing.

 Onboarding Flow